How to Do Advanced Sorting in Excel (9 Suitable Examples)

 Read More: How to Sort Drop Down List in Excel

-The SORTBY function sorts a range or array based on the values in a corresponding range or array.
-One of the benefits of using the SORTBY function is that the main data will not change.
-Another benefit is this function will sort data in ascending or descending order based on one of the ranges of the total sorting range.
+The SORTBY function sorts a range or array based on the values in a corresponding range or array without changing the main data.
+Another benefit of this function is that it will sort data in ascending or descending order based on one of the ranges of the total sorting range.
+Let’s apply it.

-• We can see our dataset is divided into two parts.
-1st one is before sorting, and the 2nd one is after sorting.
+The dataset is divided into two parts. the first before sorting, and the second after.

 =SORTBY(B6:D15,D6:D15,-1)